7 Forex Market Types Explained by Contract Structure, Settlement Logic, Currency Exposure & Risk

 When Should Immediate-Exposure Problems Be Shifted Away from Future-Date Contracts?

 If the need is immediate conversion or near-date exposure, forcing a future-date contract onto the problem can add unnecessary structural complexity.
 An immediate problem does not automatically require a future-date vehicle.
-Spot logic supports prompt resolution without layering basis risk or forward-points calculation into the execution [22].
+Spot logic supports prompt resolution without layering basis risk or forward-points calculation into the execution (BIS, 2023).

 When Should Long-Horizon or Known-Date Problems Be Shifted Away from Repeated Spot / CFD Carry?

 If the core problem revolves around a known future date, repeatedly rolling spot or CFD exposure can cause structural friction that a future-date contract may avoid more cleanly.
-Prolonged carry friction can profoundly mismatch a known future-date liability, making outright forwards structurally superior for defined horizons [23].
+Prolonged carry friction can profoundly mismatch a known future-date liability, making outright forwards structurally superior for defined horizons (Chatham Financial, 2024).

 When Should Asymmetric-Risk Problems Be Shifted Toward Options?

 If the exposure problem requires asymmetric risk rather than plain linear participation, an option structure may correspond more cleanly than a stop-based spot or CFD position.
-Options limit downside risk to the initial premium paid while maintaining contingent participation, directly resolving strict liability-cap requirements [24].
+Options limit downside risk to the initial premium paid while maintaining contingent participation, directly resolving strict liability-cap requirements (OCC, 2023).

 What Should Be Validated Before Treating the Market Type as Structurally Sound?